Teal-Insights/ccdr-explorer-client/README.md

 Generate a 256 bit secret key with `openssl rand -base64 32` and paste it into the .env file.

-Set your desired database name, username, and password in the .env file.
+Set your desired database name, username, and password in the `.env` file.

+[Create an OpenAI assistant](https://platform.openai.com/assistants/) and set your assistant's ID and your OpenAI API key in the `.env` file.

-To use password recovery, register a [Resend](https://resend.com/) account, verify a domain, get an API key, and paste the API key into the .env file.
+To use password recovery, register a [Resend](https://resend.com/) account, verify a domain, get an API key, and paste the API key into the `.env` file.

 ### Start development database